-Severine Autesserre's new book, The Frontlines of Peace, just arrived.
-In the preface, Nobel Peace Prize winner Leymah Gbowee writes, " … the people whom foreign intervenors are ostensibly trying to save - mothers rural villagers, inner-city dwellers, etc. - have the precise know-how and motivation to bring a deadly conflict to an end."
+In the preface to Severine Autesserre's excellent new book, The Frontlines of Peace, Nobel Peace Prize winner Leymah Gbowee writes, " … the people whom foreign intervenors are ostensibly trying to save - mothers, rural villagers, inner-city dwellers, etc. - have the precise know-how and motivation to bring a deadly conflict to an end."

 When international peace organizations attempt to resolve local conflicts, especially when they address the situations with preconceived approaches, they often fail.
 The challenging task of bringing opposing groups together to make peace requires understanding not only the situations and people involved, but also the culture and customs of the place.
 Arranging for local citizens to design and manage an intervention usually produces better results.